Josiah96Zhang/Lemane/README.md

 # Learning Based Proximity Matrix Factorization for Node Embedding

-## Update
+## Updates

+- We have updated our paper on [arXiv](https://arxiv.org/abs/2106.05476).
+- We observed that for Torch.FloatTensor A and B, the results computed by using command Torch.mm(A,B) are unstable.
+We have changed all FloatTensor to DoubleTensor.
+And the training process are conducted on a Linux machine with an NVIDIA RTX A6000 48G GPU.
 - There were some implementation issues in our evaluation code for node classification and we have fixed them.
-- We observe some significant improvement on Orkut dataset when normalization is applied.
+- We observed some significant improvement on Orkut dataset when normalization is applied.
 Thus, we take normalization for the embedding vectors on all datasets.

 ## Tested Environment